The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: The JWST MIRI detectors and the pixel non-linear response to non-uniform illumination

 \subsection{The non-linearity of the MIRI detector pixel voltage integration ramps}

 Similar to most other detectors used in astronomical observing applications, the MIRI detector pixel integration ramps suffer from a non-linear response as a function of the DN output level.
 An example of a MIRI pixel ramp is shown in Fig.~\ref{fig:non_linearity}.
 Instead of the output level increasing linearly with frame number (time) the slope of the ramp decreases.
-Traditionally a correction for this non-linearity is derived by (1) fitting a polynomial to the ramp, (2) using the linear term of the fit as a proxy for what the ramp would look like if not impacted by the cause behind the non-linearity, (3) a correction is defined as the ratio of the linear term and the polynomial fit, and that as a function of the DN level at each frame time \citep{morrison23}.
+Traditionally a correction for this non-linearity is derived by (1) fitting a polynomial to the ramp, (2) using the linear term of the fit as a proxy for what the ramp would look like if not impacted by the cause behind the non-linearity, (3) defining a correction as the ratio of the linear term and the polynomial fit, and that as a function of the DN level at each frame time \citep{morrison23}.

 On a system level, for the MIRI Si:As IBC detectors, non-linearity is caused by a reduction in detector responsivity with increasing charge accumulation at the amplifier integrating node capacitance \citep{miri_pasp_7}.
-A voltage $V_{dduc}=-2.0$~V is applied at the front contact and a voltage $V_{detcom}=-4.0$~V is applied at the detector buried contact.
-An additional 0.2~V is applied on the amplifier node capacitance, for a total detector bias voltage $V_{bias}=2.2$~V, as formulated in Eq.~\ref{eq:bias_voltage}.
-Under these conditions the region between the front contact and the buried contact becomes fully depleted of free charge carriers.
+A voltage $V_{dduc}=-2.0$~V is applied at the frontside contact and a voltage $V_{detcom}=-4.0$~V is applied at the detector buried contact.
+An additional 0.2~V is due to clock feedthrough (see \citet{miri_pasp_8}) for a total detector bias voltage $V_{bias}=2.2$~V, as formulated in Eq.~\ref{eq:bias_voltage}.
+Under these conditions the region between the frontside contact and the buried contact becomes fully depleted of free charge carriers.
 Photoelectrons are produced throughout the depletion region (infrared-active layer) and the electric field causes them to migrate towards the pixels.
 The MIRI detector bias voltage of 2.2~V was tuned for the width of the depletion region to cover the entire active layer without causing avalanche gain \citep{miri_pasp_7}.
 However, charge accumulation at the amplifier integrating node capacitance reduces the net bias voltage on the detector.
-As a result, at higher DN levels the net bias voltage decreases, the width of the depletion region shrinks below the active layer width, and a smaller fraction of the produced photoelectrons are guided to the pixels, resulting in a reduction in detector responsivity as a function of DN.
+As a result, at higher DN levels the net bias voltage decreases, the width of the depletion region shrinks below the active layer width, and a smaller fraction of the produced photoelectrons are detected -- recombination can prevent photoelectrons from reaching the depleted region -- resulting in a reduction in detector responsivity as a function of DN.

 The 1D equation for the width of the MIRI detector depletion region is mathematically described by Eq.~\ref{eq:width_of_depletion_region} \citep{pierret1996,miri_pasp_7}.